 Because of this, they are likely to perform actions that lead to releases of dopamine, such as drinking alcohol or smoking a cigarette.
 If this sounds like you, you might like to try some ways of increasing dopamine naturally.

 Now here’s an interesting fact: if you truly think meditation is boring, it is actually an indication that you need to meditate more.

-Because if you find meditation boring it means you require constant satisfaction.
+If you’re feeling dissatisfied when you meditate, it means you require constant satisfaction.
 Those moments of sitting still and focusing on your breath simply do not satisfy you because you need more.

 Needing more, however, can be a curse.
 Boredom drives many people to unhealthy habits, including addictions .